funkybob/django-nap/docs/tutorial/mapper.rst

 We've decided we only want to allow logged in users to post new messages, so we mix in the `UserPassesTestMixin` to the ListListView class.
-All we need is to add a `test_func` to only check if a user is authentencated if it's a POST.
+All we need is to add a `test_func` to only check if a user is authenticated if it's a POST.

 .. code-block:: python